Data Privacy Statement for Supporters

 Phone: 01563 574000

 What rights do you have?

 You have a number of rights under Data Protection legislation:

-- Right to be know what data we hold
+- The right to be know what data we hold:

-- Right to have a copy of the data we hold
+- The right to have a copy of the data we hold:

 We promise to remove your data after six years.
 You have a right for this to happen, because we don’t need to keep your data any longer than six years.

 Finally, if anything happened to your data that could be a risk to you, we will do our best to tell you.